-Yes, they become Josephine and Daphne, graduates of the Sheboygan Conservatory of Music, and get on that train to Florida!!!!!!!!!
+Yes, they become Josephine and Daphne, graduates of the Sheboygan Conservatory of Music, and they get on that train to Florida!!

 Falling for Sugar

-Things get complicated really fast (as if they weren’t already!!) when both Joe and Jerry fall for Sugar (Marilyn Monroe), the band’s flask-toting ukulele player.
+Things get complicated really fast (because they weren’t already) when both Joe and Jerry fall for Sugar (Marilyn Monroe), the band’s flask-toting ukulele player.

 When they arrive in Florida, Joe gets the upper hand in the conquest of Sugar when he dons yet another disguise, that of Shell Oil heir and millionaire, Junior.
 He wears glasses and talks like Cary Grant, so naturally, Sugar falls for him on sight.

-(Quick side note: the Cary Grant accent was Tony Curtis’ original contribution to the film!
+Quick side note: the Cary Grant accent was Tony Curtis’ original contribution to the film.
 Director Billy Wilder asked him to do some sort of hoity-toity accent for the Junior character, and Tony suggested his fabulous Cary Grant impersonation.
-Wilder was ecstatic with the result!)
+Wilder was, understandably, ecstatic with the result.